madhanbabu2004/Ex-No-5-Creating-Triggers-using-PL-SQL/README.md

 insert into employye values(1,23,'MASDHIN',20000,40000);

 -- Update the salary of an employee
-UPDATE employe
+UPDATE employye

 SET salary = 68000

 WHERE empid = 1;

--- Display the employee table
+-- Display the employye table
 SELECT * FROM employye;

 -- Display the salary_log table